prodriguezsosa/conText/vignettes/quickstart_local_transform.md

 Given our “local” embeddings, we next compute the feature co-occurrence matrix for our corpus.
 We do this using `quanteda`’s `fcm` function.
-Depending on the size of your corpus, this can take several minutes (a little over 10 mins on 2019 mac book pro for this corpus).
+Depending on the size of your corpus, this can take several minutes (just below 2 mins on 2019 mac book pro for this corpus).

 ``` r
 #---------------------------------